hlascelles/que-scheduler/README.md

 ## Concurrent scheduler detection

-No matter how many tasks you have defined in your schedule, you will only ever need one que-scheduler job enqueued. que-scheduler knows this, and it will check before performing any operations that there is only one of itself present.
+No matter how many tasks you have defined in your schedule, you will only ever need one que-scheduler job enqueued. que-scheduler knows this, and there are DB constraints in place to ensure there is only ever exactly one scheduler job.

 It also follows que job design [best practices](https://github.com/chanks/que/blob/master/docs/writing_reliable_jobs.md), using ACID guarantees, to ensure that it will never run multiple times.
 If the scheduler crashes for any reason,